 The "perfect" day for me would consist of lots of fruit and colorful food, Grey's Anatomy, Law and Order SVU, Pinterest, adventuring outdoors, spending time with family and loved ones, cuddling with my pup, crafting DIY projects, and wandering through + gawking at all of the beautiful home accessories + buying way too many things at TJ Maxx, Home Goods, Pottery Barn, Crate and Barrel, or Hobby Lobby.

 I couldn't even give you an estimate of how many pictures I take on a daily basis, but I know it's wayyy too many.
 I take pictures of any and everything.
 Food (obviously).
 Family.
 Friends.
 Animals... dogs... lots and lots of pictures of dogs.
 Flowers.
 Clouds.
 Shoot, I'll take a million photos of a single pile of rocks if they look sweet.
 I pull over on the interstate just to get a picture of the sunset (well actually like 30 pictures all at different angles) and risk becoming roadkill, because let's face it pictures are just way more important.
-Sometimes I drive people crazy, but I tell 'em to just suck it up.
+Just kidding… kinda.
+Sometimes I drive people crazy because I always have to stop multiple times to snap random shots, but I tell 'em to just suck it up.
 Pictures aren't just pictures to me.
-They're works of art that evoke so much love, emotion, and beauty in one single image.
-Fun fact: I have 10,574 photos on my iPhone camera roll right now! :) #yeahimcraycray
+They're works of art that evoke so much love, emotion, and beauty in one single frame and I'm completely in love with being able to capture frozen moments in time.
+Fun fact: I have 26,614 photos on my iPhone camera roll right now! :) #yeahimcraycray

 I became a "foodie" my freshman year of college.
 I don't think that universities (or at least mine) offer enough nutritious choices to students.
-Throughout my whole life I've always loved cooking and trying new recipes, but it became an every day kinda thing once all I was presented with was unhealthy campus food.
+Throughout my whole life I've always loved cooking and trying new recipes, but it became an every day kinda thing once most of the choices I had to choose from on campus were pretty unhealthy.
 Don't get me wrong, there's definitely some yummy places to eat out!
 But I love getting to use my imagination and come up with tasty, colorful creations.
 Which in my opinion (I may or may not be biased ;)) are wayyy prettier and far more appetizing!

 Everyone always thought I'd graduate high school and go to art school.
 They always said I had that "eye" for creativity, and couldn't picture me doing anything else for the rest of my life.
-I go to a school with one of the best art programs in the country, however that's not what I chose to do.
+I went to an undergraduate school with one of the best art programs in the country.
+However, that's not what I chose to do.
 When I first started college, my major was undecided and I just couldn't choose what I wanted to do.
-Before I graduated from high school, I thought pre-med was interesting and was considering it because I had always wanted to go into the health field.
+Before I graduated from high school, I thought pre-med was for me and was considering it because I had always wanted to go into the health field.
 Time started ticking away and before I knew it, my first year of undergrad was already starting to kick into full-swing.
-So I began taking the classes for a chemistry major on the pre-med track.
-I really do love chemistry, however it just didn't feel right for me.
+So, I began taking the classes for a chemistry major on the pre-med track.
+I really do love chemistry.
+However, it just didn't feel right for me.
 So then for a while, I thought that mass communications was the way to go to fulfill my love for photography and interned through my university as a sports photographer.
 I wasn't satisfied with this either.
 I knew that I did indeed want to go into the health field because I have such a huge love for what the industry has to offer, but just didn't know what would suit me best.
 I have a burning passion for nourishing my body and becoming stronger each and every day.
 I played sports my entire life and had many experiences that exposed me to the physical therapy aspect of the health field.
-After a few different tries of aiming to figure out what would make me the happiest, I chose to major in exercise science and I'll be going to physical therapy school once I graduate.
+After a few different tries of aiming to figure out what would make me the happiest, I chose to major in exercise science and pursue a career in physical therapy.
 I want to help others rehabilitate and improve their bodies, their overall health and strength, and allow them to discover who they truly are as an individual.
 I know first hand that it can be hard to find yourself in a world full of people who are telling you what you need to do and who you need to become.
 I don't think you'll ever fully understand yourself until you can understand your body.
 I think the way that our bodies work and what they're capable of is simply fascinating, which nonetheless has caused me to become a total anatomy-lovin' geek.

 I'm no professional health expert by any means (yet, haha!) - I'm not a dietician or a nutritionist, nor do I follow any kind of specific eating style.
 The advice and information that I share comes from my own personal research, what I've learned from my university studies, and what I've found to work best for my own health.
 I really just listen to my body and place my focus on balance.
 I try to live the healthiest lifestyle possible, but it can be pretty hard sometimes.
 I'm only human and I'm not afraid to admit that I don't eat fruits or vegetables with every meal, at times my stomach can be a bottomless pit, and I could eat a whole pack of bacon in one sitting without a single ounce of shame.
 However, I want to live to be 100 and do my best to live a life full of adventure, nourishment, balance, and well-being.
 I think everything is okay in moderation... especially a Dunkin Donuts jelly-filled donut (or five) every now and then.
 It just takes self control and I know that in the long run, living a healthy/nourished lifestyle will pay off in ways I never dreamed could be possible.